misterhat/rsc-server/README.md

+# NOTE
+This project has been archived.
+See https://github.com/2003scape/rsc-server

 # rsc-server
 A dynamic, event-driven RuneScape Classic server written in JavaScript.
 Designed to work with the 204 client revision (although can be easily modified to work